parlonslondon/website/content/page/ressources.md

 draft: false
 ---

-We don't teach French - we are deliberately a casual group just for conversation - there are no formal lessons or homework and no preparation is required.
+We don't teach French - we are deliberately a casual group just for conversation, there are no formal lessons and no homework or preparation is required.
 However here are some helpful links that our members recommend:

 ## Learning